-Since coming to The Cancer Institute of New Jersey in 2008, I have been involved in re-designing the care of patients with brain and spine tumors in this region.
+Since coming to Rutgers Robert Wood Johnson Medical School in 2008, I have been involved in re-designing the care of patients with brain and spine tumors in this region.
 As part of this process we recruited physicians with specific interests in neurologic malignancies and developed programs to ensure that the disease is maximally controlled.
-While surgery may be part of the process, our team includes medical neuro-oncologists, radiation oncologists, neurosurgeons, nurses, social workers, and other specialists -- all under one roof -- in order to provide patients with a comprehensive evaluation.
+While surgery may be part of the process, our team includes medical neuro-oncologists, radiation oncologists, neurosurgeons, neuropyschologists, nurses, social workers, and other specialists -- all under one roof -- in order to provide patients with a comprehensive evaluation.
 Furthermore, access to the physicians is simplified and communication lines are always open.

 I completed my undergraduate training at Rutgers University, and my medical degree at UMDNJ-Robert Wood Johnson Medical School.
 I obtained my neurosurgical training at the University of Pennsylvania, along with fellowship training in Stereotactic and Functional Neurosurgery as well as GammaKnife Radiosurgery.
 I have had a strong interest in minimally and noninvasive solutions to treat brain and spine cancer.
 I have research interests and publications in both fields.